nickdesaulniers/nickdesaulniers.github.com/source/_posts/2017-05-31-running-clang-tidy-on-the-linux-kernel.markdown

 2. The top level directory of the source.
 3. The exact arguments passed to the compiler.

-The exact arguments are necessary because `-D` and `-I` flags are necessary to reproduce the exact Abstract Syntax Tree (AST) used to compile your code.
+The exact arguments are required because `-D` and `-I` flags are necessary to reproduce the exact Abstract Syntax Tree (AST) used to compile your code.
 Given a compilation database, it's trivial to parse and recreate a build.
 For the kernel's KBuild, it's a lot like encoding the output of `make V=1`.